-1. Explore the parks
+1. Explore the state parks near St George

 Sand Hollow State Park is 20,000 acres of pure recreation.
 Sandy Hollow Reservoir meets the red sand dunes and provides for some amazing ATV adventures.
 Older kids won’t want to miss this!